 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 37: “The goods and services provided by ecosystems will be restored, valorised and used prudently and sustainably, contributing directly to the maintenance of biodiversity (Belgian Official Gazette, 08/10/2013).

-International comparison: the farmland bird population is declining in the EU (data for an increasing number of countries between 1990 and 2016, ranging from 10 to 25 countries), but at a slower rate than in Belgium.
-In Europe, the average annual growth rate is -1.46% between 1990 and 2016, compared to -4% in Belgium.
+International comparison: the farmland bird population is declining in the EU (data for an increasing number of countries between 1990 and 2019, ranging from 10 to 25 countries, since 2011), but at a slower rate than in Belgium.
+In Europe, the average annual growth rate is -1.0% between 1990 and 2019, compared to -3.2% in Belgium.